zephyrproject-rtos/gsoc-2022-arduino-core/documentation/variants.md

 example, the LEDs on the nRF52840 are not connected to any of the Arduino header pins.
 To define a built-in LED for this board, a 22nd pin definition was added.

-Your pinmap header file must be added to the variants.h file by adding three lines using this format:
+Your pinmap header file must be added to the variant.h file by adding three lines using this format:

 ```c